Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 The modification of the backward speed follows the same procedure.
 Everyone can try different speed settings to compare the changes in the robot dog's speed.

-(6) Input command "rosrun puppy_control puppy_demo.py" to press Enter to run the program.
+(6) Input command to press Enter to run the program.

 ```bash
 rosrun puppy_control puppy_demo.py
 ```

-(7) If want to close this game, we can press "Ctrl+C".
+(7) If want to close this game, we can press "**Ctrl+C**".
 If it fails to close the game, please try again.

 ### 4.15.3 Program Outcome